isomerpages/mlaw-corp/news/press-releases/_posts/2023-10-03-post-Strengthening the Professional Training Regime for Lawyers in Singapore.md

 <p style="margin-left: 40px">a.&nbsp;&nbsp;&nbsp; As a lawyer (NP) does not have a right to practise, a qualified person may be admitted as a lawyer (NP) after passing Part B of the Singapore Bar Examinations but without undergoing practice training.</p>

 <p style="margin-left: 40px">b.&nbsp;&nbsp;&nbsp; Practice training will only be compulsory for a lawyer (NP) who wishes to be subsequently admitted as an advocate and solicitor.
-Please see **Annex** for a comparison between the old and new admission regimes.</p>
+Please see <b>Annex</b> for a comparison between the old and new admission regimes.</p>

 {:start="6"}
 6.&nbsp;&nbsp;&nbsp; To give effect to 4(iii), the Bill repeals the LPA’s current “part-call” provisions and replaces them with a new framework for provisional practising certificates (“Provisional PCs”).
 After completing a prescribed period of six months of practice training out of the required total of 12 months, a lawyer (NP) who is a practice trainee may apply for a Provisional PC to practise provisionally under the supervision of a solicitor.